scylladb/vector-search-examples/README.md

-# ScyllaDB vector search sample applicatons
+# ScyllaDB vector search sample applications

 This repository contains sample applications demonstrating how to use ScyllaDB for vector search use cases, such as